Understanding & engaging today's learners

 - Incorporate computer games and design programs as an instructional technique.
 Contact the Center or your department to see what programs are being used and are relevant to your course.

-- Create a digital learning environment by using online technology such as bulletin boards, blogs, Canvas, or social networking sites where students can interact, ask questions, and share information relevant to the course at any hour.
+- Create a digital learning environment by using online technologies such as bulletin boards, blogs, or Canvas where students can interact, ask questions, and share information relevant to the course at any hour.

 - Break up the class time into 20-30-minute segments with activities such as small-group discussions or five-minute reflection papers and quizzes to maintain student focus and assist with processing and assimilation of information.